 Hosted by Christine Fox, Deputy Executive Director, SETDA

 Sponsored by SETDA

 If you attended the live session, you’ll be emailed a CE certificate within 24 hours of the edWebinar.
-If you view the recording or listen to the podcast and would like a CE certificate, join the Student Voice community and go to the edWebinar Archives folder to take the CE quiz.
+If you view the recording and would like a CE certificate, join the Student Voice community and go to the edWebinar Archives folder to take the CE quiz.

 Bee-come familiar with Bees!
 Come and learn how SETDA’s 2017 Student Voices Award Winner, Mountain Heights Academy – an online, public charter school – encourages students to participate in the instructional design process using an OER curriculum.
 In this edWebinar, see how four students created original content about pollinators and are working hard to spread their message across the United States.
 Join us to see how these students worked together and used technology to create, share, and have an impact.

 Teachers, please watch this recording with your students to this inspirational presentation by a group of energetic and creative students who will engage you in their project to support bees.
 Student viewers must view the program with their teacher.
 If you register, you’ll receive a link to the recording if you would like to show it to your class at another time.
 Administrators, curriculum directors, and all educators are invited to watch this event.